Skip to main content

 Scientific publications, tools and databases

-Interactive reporting platform, composed of a set of sheets that allows series of views to discover and filter Horizon 2020 data
+Interactive reporting platform, composed of a set of sheets that allows series of views to discover and filter the EC's funding programmes data.

 Single point of access to open data produced by the EU institutions.
 All data free to use for commercial and non-commercial purposes